- #1 – “Culicoides (Midges), the jury finds you guilty!” 👉🏻

-Horse owners know this disease only too well: the summer seasonal recurrent dermatitis (SSRD, or sweet itch).
-It is a scourge, and it’s hard to get rid of.
-The summer is now well installed, and we thought it would be a good idea to give you some little reminders about this disease.
+Horse owners know this infection only too well: the summer seasonal recurrent dermatitis (SSRD, or sweet itch).
+It is a rash, and it’s hard to get rid of.
+The summer is now well underway and we thought it would be a good idea to give you some little reminders about this infection.

 The cause of the sweet itch is a small insect (1 to 3 mm) but a nasty one.
 It’s a diptera of the Culicoide type.
 To put it simply, it’s a kind of little fly.

 Here it is.
 It doesn’t look like much, yet… 👿